What is Building Decarbonization?

 Staying on track to meet our overall carbon reduction goal will require us to hit targets for the electrification of existing buildings.

-Play 2.2: Support electrification of existing buildings
+Play 2.2: Support Electrification of Existing Buildings

 Electrification of Existing Buildings

 The City’s initiative will focus on supporting installing efficient, electric systems to heat water and heat/cool interiors.
-Heat pump space and water heaters are high-efficiency alternatives to natural gas systems and and have the potential to be powered by carbon-free electricity.
+Heat pump space and water heaters are high-efficiency alternatives to natural gas systems and have the potential to be powered by carbon-free electricity.

 Silicon Valley Clean Energy (SVCE) is offering rebates to our single-family and multi-family household customers to upgrade their water heaters to electric water heaters.
 Learn more from SVCE.
+Sunnyvale residents make up 25% of the participation in the SVCE water heater upgrade program.
+This means at least 122 Sunnyvale residents have taken steps toward electrifying their homes.
+You could be next!

-Play 2.3: Achieve all-electric new construction
+Play 2.3: Achieve All-Electric New Construction

 Clean From the Start

-Play 2.3: Achieve all-electric new construction
+Play 2.3: Achieve All-Electric New Construction

 What is Net Zero Energy?

-Be a Part of the Solution!
+Be Part of the Solution!

 Electrify Your Home